dockfries/infernus-starter/readme.md

 ## Usage

-The necessary files were removed to ensure that the latest version and repository filesize are always used.
+> **The necessary files were removed** to ensure that the latest version and repository filesize are always used.

-1. download the latest [omp server](https://github.com/openmultiplayer/server-beta/releases) and extract it to the root directory, i.e. `omp-server.exe` and `components` folder
+1. download [omp server](https://github.com/openmultiplayer/server-beta/releases) and extract it to the root directory, i.e. `omp-server.exe` and `components` folder

-2. download the latest [samp-node](https://github.com/AmyrAhmady/samp-node/releases), put `libnode.dll` into the root folder and replace `samp-node.dll` with plugins
+2. download [samp-node](https://github.com/AmyrAhmady/samp-node/releases), put `libnode.dll` into the root folder and replace `samp-node.dll` with plugins.

 3. `pnpm install` (install dependencies)
-4. `pnpm dev` (start listening compile)
+4. `pnpm dev` (start listening compile and auto-restart server)
-5. manually start `omp-server.exe`

 ## Advantages